ZanovelloAlberto/ddgshell/README.md

 ## git directory downloader
-the target of the project is provide a
+the target of the project is provide a github tool to download your directories locally

 You can use [Github Contents API](https://developer.github.com/v3/repos/contents/#get-archive-link) to get an archive link and `tar` to retrieve a specified folder.